kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 Remember what I mentioned about the Q-values needing to race each other?
 Well, training deep Q-learning is less "stable" than training a supervised deep learning with known ground truth, because we do not really provide the ground truth for the Q-values!
 The ground truth gets updated with more and more experience in interacting with the environment.
+So one may expect a lot of noise, especially at the beginning of training, due to the ground truth still establishing itself.
-Imagine that we have the optimal policy but now add a constant value to all Q-values every time we query the policy.
+Moreover, imagine that we have the optimal policy but now add a constant value to all Q-values every time we query the policy.
 Would that change the verdict of the argmax?
 No. So Q-values can change up to a constant value and still result in correct behavior of the policy.
 But this can really confuse error-based loss functions, since they may be bouncing from one set of Q-values to another,